By Christopher Walljasper

 Some 165 ships with 3.7 million tonnes of agricultural products have left Ukraine in a safe shipping channel.
 Another ship chartered by the United Nations World Food Programme left Ukraine with around 30,000 tonnes of wheat for Ethiopia.

-Soybeans were spurred higher as U.S. exporters sold 136,000 tonnes of the oilseed to China, the U.S. Department of Agriculture said.
+Soybeans prices rose as U.S. exporters sold 136,000 tonnes of the oilseed to China, the U.S. Department of Agriculture said.

 "The beans are taking off on new demand today," said Jack Scoville, market analyst at The Price Futures Group.
 "We're getting closer to harvest, so that will weigh on things more and more."

 U.S. exporters readied 518,743 tonnes of soybeans for shipment the week ended Sept.
 15, up 51.81% from the week prior, the USDA said, and in line with analyst expectations.